OpenMx/OpenMx/docs/source/BeginnersGuide.rst

 Matrix Creation
 ^^^^^^^^^^^^^^^

-The next three lines create three "MxMatrix" objects, using the ``mxMatrix`` function.
+The next three lines create three ``MxMatrix`` objects, using the ``mxMatrix`` function.
 The first argument declares the ``type`` of the matrix, the second argument declares the number of rows in the matrix (``nrow``), and the third argument declares the number of columns (``ncol``).
-The ``free`` argument specifies whether a cell is a free or fixed parameter.
-The ``values`` argument specifies the starting values in the matrix. and the ``name`` argument specifies the name of the matrix.
+The ``free`` argument specifies whether a element is a free or fixed parameter.
+The ``values`` argument specifies the starting values for the elements in the matrix. and the ``name`` argument specifies the name of the matrix.

-Each "MxMatrix" object is a container that stores five matrices of equal dimensions.
-The five matrices stored in a "MxMatrix" object are: 'values, 'free', 'labels', 'lbound', and 'ubound'.
-'Values' stores the current values of each cell in the matrix.
-'Free' stores a boolean that determines whether a cell is free or fixed.
-'Labels' stores a character label for each cell in the matrix.
-And 'lbound' and 'ubound' store the lower and upper bounds, respectively, for each cell that is a free parameter.
-If a cell has no label, lower bound, or upper bound, then an NA value is stored in the cell of the respective matrix.
+Each ``MxMatrix`` object is a container that stores five matrices of equal dimensions.
+The five matrices stored in a               ``MxMatrix`` object are: ``values``, ``free``, ``labels``, ``lbound``, and ``ubound``.  ``Values`` stores the current values of each element in the matrix.  ``Free`` stores a boolean that determines whether a element is free or fixed.  ``Labels`` stores a character label for each element in the matrix.
+And ``lbound`` and ``ubound`` store the lower and upper bounds, respectively, for each element that is a free parameter.
+If a element has no label, lower bound, or upper bound, then an NA value is stored in the element of the respective matrix.

 Algebra Creation
 ^^^^^^^^^^^^^^^^

-An ``mxAlgebra`` function is used to construct an expression for the expected covariance algebra.
-The first argument is the algebra expression that will be evaluated by the numerical optimizer.
-The matrix operations and functions that are permitted in an MxAlgebra expression are listed in the help for the mxAlgebra function (``?mxAlgebra``).
+An ``mxAlgebra`` function is used to construct an expression for any algebra, i.e. the expected covariance algebra.
+The first argument (``expression``) is the algebra expression that will be evaluated by the numerical optimizer.
+The matrix operations and functions that are permitted in an MxAlgebra expression are listed in the help for the mxAlgebra function (obtained by ``?mxAlgebra``).
 The algebra expression refers to entities according to their names.

 Objective Function Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``MxObjective`` constructs an objective function for the model.
 For this example, we are using a maximum likelihood objective function and specifying an expected covariance algebra and omitting an expected means algebra.
 The expected covariance algebra is referenced according to its name.
-The objective function for a particular model is given the name "objective".
+The objective function for a particular model is given the name ``objective``.
 Consequently there is no need to specify a name for objective function objects.
-We need to assign ``dimnames`` for the rows and columns of the covariance matrix, such that a correspondence can be determined between the expected covariance matrix and the observed covariance matrix.
+We need to assign ``dimnames`` for the rows and columns of the covariance matrix, such that a correspondence can be determined between the expected and the observed mean vectors / covariance matrices.

 Data Source Creation
 ^^^^^^^^^^^^^^^^^^^^
 An ``mxData`` function provides a data source for the model.
 In this example, we are specifying a covariance matrix.
-The data source for a particular model is given the name "data".
+The data source for a particular model is given the name ``data``.
 Consequently there is no need to specify a name for data objects.

 Model Population
 ^^^^^^^^^^^^^^^^

 The mxModel function is somewhat of a swiss-army knife.
 If the first argument to the ``mxModel`` function is an existing model, then the result of the function call is a new model with the remaining arguments to the function call added or removed from the model (depending on the 'remove' argument, which defaults to FALSE).
-Alternatively, we can give it a ``name`` and populate the model with three matrices, an algebra, an objective function, and a data source, which are all arguments of the ``mxModel``.
+Alternatively, we can give it a ``name`` and populate the model with matrices, algebras, an objective function, and a data source, which are all arguments of the ``mxModel``.

 Model Execution
 ^^^^^^^^^^^^^^^^

 The ``mxRun`` function will run a model through the optimizer.
-The return value of this function is an identical model, with all the free parameters in the cells of the matrices of the model assigned to their final values.
-The summary function is a convenient method for displaying the highlights of a model after it has been executed.
+The return value of this function is an identical model, with all the free parameters in the elements of the matrices of the model assigned to their final values.
+The summary function (``summary(modelname)``) is a convenient method for displaying the highlights of a model after it has been executed.

 Alternative Formulation
 ^^^^^^^^^^^^^^^^^^^^^^^